-Emancipation and Reconstruction in Florida
+Emancipation Day in Florida

 Every May 20, Florida celebrates Emancipation Day.
 Emancipation was proclaimed in Tallahassee on May 20, 1865, 11 days after the end of the Civil War and two years after the proclamation was first issued by President Abraham Lincoln.

 June 19th is celebrated in many parts of the United States as “Juneteenth,” to commemorate the end of slavery after the Civil War.
 Many Floridians, however, celebrate a separate Emancipation Day on May 20th.
 So… which date is correct, May 20th or June 19th?
 In taking a look at the history of these celebrations, we see that the answer is… both.

 In today’s world, news of a single event can be transmitted across the planet in seconds.
 Social media, satellite telecommunications, and the Internet in general have all but erased the meaning of distance when it comes to getting an important message from point A to point B.